Neighborhoods and housing

 Just south of downtown is the Jewelry District, where there are a number of loft-style living options as well as restaurants and the Providence Children's Museum.
 To the north, in Smith Hill, you'll find the Rhode Island State House.

 The East Side of town (not to be confused with East Providence across the Seekonk River) is made up of a number of small neighborhoods.
-College Hill is home to both RISD and Brown University, and its main commercial strip, Thayer Street, has a range of dining and shopping options (Avon Cinema and Durk's BBQ among them).
+College Hill is home to both RISD and Brown University, and its main commercial strip, Thayer Street, has a wide range of dining and shopping options.

 To the south of College Hill is the Fox Point neighborhood, with Wickenden Street and India Point Park at its base.
-You'll find great restaurants and shops on Wickenden as well, including Fellini's Pizzeria and Adler's Design Center & Hardware.
+You'll find great restaurants and shops on Wickenden as well.
 India Point Park often hosts festivals and concerts and is the entrance to the well-loved East Bay Bike Path, which runs 14.5 miles along the Narragansett Bay to Bristol, RI.

-The Wayland neighborhood lies to the east of College Hill around Wayland Square, where you'll also find a variety of shops and restaurants (Eastside Marketplace, Red Stripe, Books on the Square) and a laundromat (most apartments in Providence are equipped with a washer/dryer in the basement, but it's always good to inquire).
+The Wayland neighborhood lies to the east of College Hill around Wayland Square, where you'll also find a variety of shops and restaurants and a laundromat (most apartments in Providence are equipped with a washer/dryer in the basement, but it's always good to inquire).
 The Blackstone neighborhood lies a bit further to the east and its Lippitt Park is home to the Hope Street Farmers Market during the warmer months.

 Mount Hope is located in the northeast quadrant of Providence, north of College Hill.
-Hope Street runs through it and is another great area for food (Ivy Tavern, Not Just Snacks, Three Sisters) and shopping.
+Hope Street runs through it and is another great area for food and shopping.
 In general, the East Side is fairly walkable and bikeable and it's also serviced by the RIPTA bus system.

-Broadway, a commercial street south of Federal Hill, has a number of vegan and vegetarian-friendly restaurants including The Grange and Nick's on Broadway.
-It is also home to the Columbus Theatre and record shops Armageddon and Analog Underground.
+Broadway, a commercial street south of Federal Hill, has a number of vegan and vegetarian-friendly restaurants and is home to the Columbus Theatre performance venue.

-Further to the south of Broadway is the Armory district, where you'll find the Avery, Loie Fuller's, Hudson Street Deli and other restaurants.
-The Dexter Parade Grounds adjacent to the Armory hosts a farmers market every Thursday in the warmer months.
-If you travel east on Westminster Street back toward I-95, you'll find local favorites like White Electric Coffee and Ada Books.
+Further to the south of Broadway is the Armory district.
+In addition to many more restaurants, the Dexter Parade Grounds adjacent to the Armory hosts a farmers market every week in the warmer months.

-West Side neighborhoods offer a wide range of living options—from condos to apartments to single-family homes—and provide easy access to RISD's campus whether you're walking, biking, driving or taking public transportation.
+West End neighborhoods offer a wide range of living options—from condos to apartments to single-family homes—and provide easy access to RISD's campus whether you're walking, biking, driving or taking public transportation.

 To the west of the Armory district is Olneyville, a neighborhood known for its mill buildings and its impact on art and music as the home base of the Fort Thunder arts collective in the '90s.
-You'll find loft- and apartment-style housing here and some great bars and restaurants including El Rancho Grande and Olneyville New York System (a go-to for the city's famed hot wieners).
+You'll find loft- and apartment-style housing here and some great bars and restaurants.
 There's a lot for artists and designers to get involved in in this part of town too—be sure to check out The Steel Yard and the wurks.
 If you're an intrepid cyclist, Olneyville is a bike ride away from campus and RIPTA buses also serve the neighborhood.

 Just to the north of Providence, Pawtucket was a major textile industry hub in the late 19th and early 20th centuries.
 Today, many of its mill buildings have been converted to either studio space or living accommodations, making the area popular among RISD grad students and alumni.
-In Pawtucket, you'll find good restaurants (Pho Horn's, Chengdu Taste, Garden Grille), the McCoy Stadium (home of the Paw Sox baseball team), interesting shops like Lorraine Fabrics and venues like Machines with Magnets.
+In Pawtucket, you'll find good restaurants, interesting shops and art/performance venues like Machines with Magnets.